The Goldman Sachs Group Analysts Give GlaxoSmithKline plc (GSK.L) (LON:GSK) a GBX 2,010 Price Target

-The Goldman Sachs Group set a GBX 2,010 ($26.26) price objective on GlaxoSmithKline plc (GSK.L) (LON:GSK) in a report published on Wednesday morning, Borsen Zeitung reports.
+The Goldman Sachs Group set a GBX 2,010 ($26.26) price objective on GlaxoSmithKline plc (GSK.L) (LON:GSK) in a research note issued to investors on Wednesday, Borsen Zeitung reports.
 The firm currently has a buy rating on the stock.

-Several other analysts also recently weighed in on the company.
-Deutsche Bank Aktiengesellschaft reiterated a neutral rating and set a GBX 1,400 ($18.29) price target on shares of GlaxoSmithKline plc (GSK.L) in a research note on Friday, January 15th.
-Barclays reissued a sell rating and issued a GBX 1,300 ($16.98) price objective on shares of GlaxoSmithKline plc (GSK.L) in a report on Friday, October 30th.
-Liberum Capital raised GlaxoSmithKline plc (GSK.L) to a buy rating and decreased their price objective for the company from GBX 1,840 ($24.04) to GBX 1,730 ($22.60) in a report on Monday, November 2nd.
-Berenberg Bank set a GBX 1,800 ($23.52) price objective on GlaxoSmithKline plc (GSK.L) and gave the company a buy rating in a report on Wednesday, October 28th.
-Finally, Morgan Stanley reissued a neutral rating and issued a GBX 1,665 ($21.75) price objective on shares of GlaxoSmithKline plc (GSK.L) in a report on Friday, November 13th.
-Three investment analysts have rated the stock with a sell rating, nine have issued a hold rating and seven have assigned a buy rating to the company.
-The stock has an average rating of Hold and a consensus price target of GBX 1,737.38 ($22.70).
+Other equities research analysts also recently issued research reports about the company.
+Shore Capital restated a hold rating on shares of GlaxoSmithKline plc (GSK.L) in a research report on Tuesday.
+Jefferies Financial Group restated a buy rating and issued a GBX 1,950 ($25.48) target price on shares of GlaxoSmithKline plc (GSK.L) in a research report on Wednesday, January 20th.
+Deutsche Bank Aktiengesellschaft reiterated a hold rating and set a GBX 1,400 ($18.29) price target on shares of GlaxoSmithKline plc (GSK.L) in a research report on Tuesday.
+Berenberg Bank reissued a buy rating and set a GBX 1,720 ($22.47) price target on shares of GlaxoSmithKline plc (GSK.L) in a research note on Tuesday.
+Finally, Morgan Stanley reaffirmed a neutral rating and issued a GBX 1,665 ($21.75) price objective on shares of GlaxoSmithKline plc (GSK.L) in a research note on Friday, November 13th.
+Two analysts have rated the stock with a sell rating, ten have assigned a hold rating and seven have given a buy rating to the company’s stock.
+The company has an average rating of Hold and a consensus price target of GBX 1,732.38 ($22.63).

 GlaxoSmithKline plc engages in the creation, discovery, development, manufacture, and marketing of pharmaceutical products, vaccines, over-the-counter medicines, and health-related consumer products in the United Kingdom, the United States, and internationally.
 It operates through four segments: Pharmaceuticals, Pharmaceuticals R&D, Vaccines, and Consumer Healthcare.